AVerm/1inavere6/love-story/index.md

 They continued their journey up "A" Mountain (a small butte with a giant "A" on it) and went off to a secluded overlook.
 They took in the lights of Tempe at night and reminisced about all the places they had visited together over the last few years.
 Finally, Alex got down on one knee and asked "Is it okay if I tell them [that I’m engaged]?"

 The newly engaged couple finished school and then packed up all of their belongings in a U-Haul, driving it across the country to their new home in Maryland.
 Within weeks of their arrival, Alex and Jaimee (okay maybe a little bit more Jaimee) found two adorable kittens to adopt and brought home Avacado and Radish.
 Since then, they’ve been working, wedding planning, playing with their kittens, and still adventuring together.
-They can’t wait to celebrate the continuation of their love story with all of you in November!
+They can’t wait to celebrate the continuation of their love story with all of you in November, as they become 1 in a [Ver]million!

 {:.photo-grid}
 - ![01_FirstPicture.jpg](/assets/images/love-story/01_FirstPicture.jpg)